hashgraph/did-method/did-method-specification.md

 A public DID Document can be sent unencrypted.
 Public DIDs/DID Documents include public keys and service endpoints

 If it be undesirable that a DID Document be public, it can be encrypted such that only members of an appnet can read it, or even specific members of the appnet.
-HCS supports perfect forward secrecy through key rotation to mitigate the risk of encrypted DID Documents persisted on mirrors being decrypted.
+Appnets can change keys frequently to achieve perfect forward secrecy, and Hedera will release appnet libraries to automate this.

 Regardless of encryption, a DID Document should not include PII.